We have added detection capabilities for CVE-2021-44228 (Log4Shell) within our tools. These scanners implement distinct detection techniques.

 Log4Shell detection using the Website Scanner

-We recommend using the Website Scanner as the primary detection tool for Log4Shell - either full scanner configuration or just the dedicated Log4j test.
+We recommend using the Website Scanner as the primary detection tool for Log4Shell - either using the Deep Scan configuration or just the dedicated Log4j test.

 The Website Scanner performs crawling of the target application and indexes all the injection points, so it has extensive coverage of the target application, therefore we believe it is the most effective detection method for Log4Shell.